Context, Judgement, Deduction: First-order logic

 \subsection{Cut elimination}

-In pointing out necessary features of a judgemental analogue of natural deduction, we see that no instance of Cut is (explicitly) mentioned and, instead, in \Cref{structrules} Cut is shown to {\it automatically} be in the IjFOT generated by $p:\ff\to \ctx$.
-We regard this as an instance of what in sequent calculus is called ``cut elimination'', or of ``normalization'' in natural deduction.
+In pointing out necessary features of a judgemental analogue of natural deduction, we see that no instance of Cut is (explicitly) mentioned and, instead, in \Cref{structrules} Cut is shown to {\it automatically} be in the IcFOT generated by $p:\ff\to \ctx$.
+We regard this as an instance of what in sequent calculus is called ``cut elimination'' (and is shown to be quite hard to prove \cite{Hauptsatz}), or of ``normalization'' in natural deduction (which, in turn, follows almost instantly from admissibility).

 In a very precise sense, such rule is a tool that we already have encoded in the theory the moment we require that it satisfies some properties that we deem fundamental.
 In fact, curiously, the main reason it works is the existence of the domain-codomain policy (\Cref{triv}) and {\it not} (only) composition of arrows.
 More on this peculiarity was discussed in \Cref{dtycut}.